Retr0Kali/Ngrok-Api-Tester/README.md

-# ngrok API Key Tester
+# Ngrok API Key Tester

 A simple Python script that allows you to test if your **ngrok API key** is valid.
 The script uses ngrok's [API](https://ngrok.com/docs/api/resources/api-keys/) to validate the API key and list associated API keys.